 To make it produced and designed near our needs your participation makes the difference.

-For us it’s nice to help and promote little hardware/software producers that really like doing something for innovation and for the progress of our society.
+For us it’s nice to help and promote small hardware/software producers that really like doing something for innovation and for the progress of our society.

-The GNU/Linux PowerPC notebook project want to group passionate people like you.
+The GNU/Linux PowerPC notebook project wants to group together passionate people like you.
 These people with their involvement will make the difference to produce and design a new open source PowerPC notebook.

-It’s already a concrete project in early stage of design; this notebook will go in production when we will have joined a relatively small but vigorous community of enthusiasts.
+This is already a concrete project in early stage of design; this notebook will go in production when we will have joined together a relatively small but strong community of enthusiasts.

-At the beginning this project was born from Roberto Innocenti (even if a producer was already thinking about it), there are dozens of people who are working and pushing the project.
+The idea for this project was born from Roberto Innocenti (even if a producer was already thinking about it), and there are dozens of people who are working and pushing the project.